Boston University School of Law,

 An Ohio manufacturer sued Bunzl in Toledo, Ohio, for patent infringement.
 John joined the trial team shortly after the presiding judge found (in the context of a preliminary injunction decision) that there was a "substantial likelihood" that the plaintiff would prevail on its patent claims at trial.
 After a two-week trial, the jury reached a different conclusion—returning a defense verdict on all eleven counts of plaintiff's patent infringement claim.

 Although his focus is commercial litigation, John has at various times represented minority shareholders seeking to exit closely held corporations.
 In the last three instances, his investigation uncovered management misconduct that artificially depressed the value of his client's ownership interest.
-In all three instances, after the shareholders filed suit based on the misconduct revealed by John's investigation, their recovery was more than quadruple the originally proposed buyout price.
+In all three instances, the shareholders filed suit based on the misconduct revealed by John's investigation, their recovery was more than quadruple the originally proposed buyout price.
 Disclosure of the parties' identities is precluded by the terms of the applicable settlement agreements.

 NOTICE.